ssedrick/vim-intro/README.md

 ![Editor Difficulty levels](https://i.warosu.org/data/g/img/0655/93/1524090199109.png)

 ## Setting up using this repo
-If you want a quick and dirty vimrc that you can start from, simply copy the ./vimrc file to `~/.vimrc`.
+If you want a quick and dirty vimrc that you can start from, simply copy the ./vimrc file to `~/.vim/vimrc` on Unix and `$HOME/vimfiles/vimrc` on windows.
 Open vim and you should be good to go.
 The first time you open vim, you will need to do `:PlugInstall` to install all the plugins

 ### Different modes
 #### Normal Mode